ozmos/100-days-of-code/r1-log.md

 ###R1D37
 My calculator now passes all tests!!
 I styled it quickly and handed it in. ** One more front end project to go!!!**

+###R1D38
+I started work on the pomodoro clock today.
+I had to google around a bit to see how to use the set interval method as I'm pretty unfamiliar with it.
+I found a simple count down function which I should be able to adapt for my own use.
+Moving it to react should be fun.